zahiernasrudin/malaytextr/README.md

 ### Normalized words (Development version)

-This dataset is a development version that aims to provide a standardized version of Malay words.
+Aims to provide a standardized version of Malay words.
 It is designed to standardize words that have multiple variations/spellings

 ```r